Welcome to Renfrewshire Speakers Club

 You’re not alone, all of our members had the same concerns when they first came to RSC.
 Normally we would invite you to a club meeting to see for yourself how we can help you gain the confidence to speak in public.

-The Mini Tutorials will be in three sections: Preparation, Speaking to your Audience and how to Continually Improve.
+The Mini Tutorials will be in three sections: Preparation, Delivery Techniques and Engaging with your Audience.
 In the Contacts page of this website you’ll find an email address which you can use if you have any questions or comments on each tutorial.
 If you would like a subject included let us know.

-Welcome to our second Mini Tutorial, Preparation – Part 2.
+This is our fourth Mini Tutorial - Engaging with your Audience.
 If you would like a copy of previous tutorials please email RSCenquiries@gmail.com